shivamsingh6131/weather_app/README.md

 I have used pure JavaScript *functional programming* in this Assignment to *showcase how much understanding i have of pure React and Javascript (that is quite complicated to implement and understand in first go)*.
 Functional programming is a programming paradigm that emphasizes the use of functions to create programs.
 In functional programming, functions are treated as first-class citizens, which means that they can be *passed around just like any other value*.

 To make my code more modular and maintainable, I have created and *used helper functions*.
-Helper functions are typically pure functions that perform a specific task, such as formatting the data accourding to the need and creating the set of data, etc...
+Helper functions are typically pure functions that perform a specific task, such as formatting the data according to the need and creating the set of data, etc...
 By *encapsulating complex logic in helper functions*, I have been able to make my ***code more modular, easier to read and maintain***.

 Finally, I have used functional programming in conjunction with React by *passing setter functions as arguments to my helper functions*.
 This allows me to update the state of my React component in a pure and predictable way, without introducing any side effects.
 By doing all the business logic with helper functions, I have been able to keep my ***React components clean and focused on rendering***.